Conferences and Change Events

 Furore VI, Hamburg, Germany, 2017

-Furore is Markenfilm Hamburg’s creative conference and annually presents exclusive and personal close-ups of bold, boundary-breaking artists* from film, art, theater and advertising.
+Furore is Markenfilm Hamburg’s creative conference and annually presents exclusive and personal close-ups of bold, boundary-breaking artists from film, art, theater and advertising.
 In 2017, I was invited by Markenfilm to curate the guests and develop the content of the format.
-Invited were Tim O’Brian, US illustrator; Martin Peters Ginsborg, Creative Director at Anomaly in Amsterdam; Markus N. Beeko, Secretary General of Amnesty International Germany; Andrew Shoben, artist, art professor and founder of the collective Greyworld, London; Kirill Serebrennikov Artistic Director at the Gogol Center in Moscow until 2020 and Jakob Lass, director from Berlin.
+Invited were Tim O’Brien, US illustrator; Martin Peters Ginsborg, Creative Director at Anomaly in Amsterdam; Markus N. Beeko, Secretary General of Amnesty International Germany; Andrew Shoben, artist, art professor and founder of the collective Greyworld, London; Kirill Serebrennikov Artistic Director at the Gogol Center in Moscow until 2020 and Jakob Lass, director from Berlin.
 Kai Schächtele led through the day.
+Concept & Design by Markenfilm HH.

 ITB Berlin, 2016 -2017